 - Opt to have a clean background in neutral colors.

 - Your profile picture should show your face from the shoulder up.

 - Make sure that you’re posting the most current photo of yourself.

 Write a strong bio

-While you want to present yourself as a professional in your teacher profile, remember that you also have to be able to make a connection with learners and convey that they would feel comfortable with taking classes with you.
+While you want to present yourself as a professional in your teacher profile, remember that you also have to be able to make a connection with learners and convey that they would feel comfortable taking classes with you.

 Summarize your qualifications and experience

 You don’t have to chronicle all your teaching achievements in the last years.
 Instead, you can simply choose the most important details to mention, such as: